Visakhapatnam–Gandhidham Express

-The 18501/18502 Visakhapatnam – Gandhidham Express is an Express train belonging to Indian Railways that runs between Visakhapatnam Junction and Gandhidham Junction as a weekly service.
+The 20803 / 20804 Visakhapatnam–Gandhidham Superfast Express is an Express train belonging to Indian Railways that runs between Visakhapatnam Junction and Gandhidham Junction as a weekly service.
 It is maintained by South Coast Railway Zone.

 Special runs and inaugural

-It operates as train number 18501 from Visakhapatnam to Gandhidham and as train number 18502.
+It operates as train number 20803 from Visakhapatnam to Gandhidham and as train number 20804.
 It first ran as holiday special on 19, 26 December 2013.
 Later it was inaugurated on 24 December by Union minister of state for commerce and industry, D.Purandeswari with train number as 08503 from Visakhapatnam and from Gandhidham as 08504 inaugural special.
 Its regular run commenced on 2 January 2014 with train numbers 18501/18502.

-Coach Composition
+Coach composition

-The train has standard ICF rakes with max speed of 110 kmph.
+The train has standard LHB rakes with max speed of 110 kmph.
 The train consists of 23 coaches :